 We know anytime Disney drops something new that needs to be booked with an online reservation system, it is never smooth sailing and there are always technical issues and huge delays.
 Sure enough, the Park Pass system didn’t disappoint…

-After much practice, we did find a workaround that might help you get into the reservation system more quickly.
+To avoid as many problems as possible, we did find a workaround that might help you get into the reservation system more quickly.

 - First, you need to open an incognito window in your browser.
 We were using Chrome, but we later tried it in Safari and it worked there too.
 The only problem with an incognito window is that the Disney World website will no longer have you automatically logged in.